 It appears that the Government is also labouring under the assumption that wireless communications are as robust as hard-wired landlines and payphones.
 This is remarkedly short-sighted.
 Even damage from a storm can render communication towers useless for days, if not longer.
 Is the Government going to factor in the potential cost to the community of events such as this?”

-3) For those concerned about Site C, please see the email below (Letters) from Erik Anderson — the battle to stop Site C is not over.
+3) For those concerned about Site C, please see the email below (Letters) from Erik Andersen — the battle to stop Site C is not over.
 Erik has asked me to share this information and for anyone interested in participating in this developing effort to reverse the decision, to contact him.

 4) Tech companies’ investors are becoming concerned about the addiction and emotional health concerns related to wireless gadgets.
 No mention of the physical health problems but possibly some will soon become equally involved with confronting these.
 New laws to regulate these companies??
 If investors raise the issues, the companies will take this seriously.